Methodology

 Growing development of the expected standard797979

 As we have done in previous years, we have allocated a nominal point score for pupils without a pre-key stage teacher assessment who were entered for the test but gained too few marks to achieve a scaled score.
-These pupils will have been allocated a code N [1] (opens in a new tab).
+These pupils will have been allocated a code N (code N was introduced from 2017 onwards).
 In 2022, the points assigned to code N are 79.

 For those pupils whose assessment was based on p scales in 2017, the following points were used.